tammet/jsfol/README.md

 ## Numbers and arithmetic

-Although JSON-LD-LOGIC defines several functions and predicates on logic, it does not axiomatize the properties of these functions.
+Although JSON-LD-LOGIC defines several functions and predicates on logic, it does not axiomatize the properties of these functions except direct evaluation on numbers.
 Citing TPTP:

 The extent to which ATP systems are able to work with the arithmetic predicates and functions can vary, from a simple ability to evaluate ground terms, e.g.,